 Quoting from Dana Varahi:

 “The Sutras describe ego as the tool of the the divine, as an embodiment of the individuality through which the universal consciousness realizes and recreates itself.
 However this is only the case in a spiritually mature person.
 The immature personality has no awareness of their ego and fully identifies with it giving it an illusion of absolute power.
 Doing so creates what C.G.
-Jung would describe as neurotic disassociation.
-The average modern westerner is supposed to live their whole lives in this dissociated state”.
+Jung would describe as neurotic disassociation”.

 Strangely enough I have already experienced a similar thing during my first Dark Night of the Soul.
 I was 18 years old when it all started.
 I remember going through a very powerful and painful transformation which made me question everything.
 I was feeling lost, falling into the dark pit of the abyss, facing my past and my shadows.
-And then I rose again feeling like a butterfly freed out of its cocoon.
+Then I rose again feeling like a butterfly freed out of its cocoon.
 For some reason my ecstasy didn’t last for too long afterwards.
-Soon enough I found myself trapped in pain and suffering of the physical world once more until the point when I started to question whether any transformation actually took place at all… Coming back to my earlier metaphor-A child traveling to another town may feel as though they went to another planet.
-And on some level you could say that they did.
+Soon enough I found myself trapped in pain and suffering of the physical world once again until the point when I started to question whether any transformation actually took place at all… Coming back to my earlier metaphor-A child traveling to another town may feel as though they went to another planet.
+On some level you could say that they did.
 If you believe something is real it becomes real.
 Only question is do you really believe it?
 For as long as you have a suspicion somewhere in the back of your head, a quiet voice telling you that perhaps it wasn’t IT you are probably right.
 In case of my kundalini awakening I have absolutely no doubts.
 Why is that?
 Because it changed me and it changed my life and changes are still continuing as we speak.
-Soon enough I will come back to you with more details…
+I am hoping to share my insights into my journey an hopefully with time also help to guide other people.